 To reduce the risk of getting ringworm from an animal, a person should wash their hands after contact with pets or other animals.
 If a person suspects that their pet has ringworm, they can take them to a vet for treatment.

 Creams, lotions, and powders will not clear up a ringworm infection on the scalp.
 A doctor will usually prescribe antifungal tablets to treat ringworm on the scalp.
-According to the Centers for Disease Control and Prevention (CDC), a person may need to take this medication for 1 to 3 months.
+According to the

 The hair on the body and the scalp grow out of hair follicles.
 Bacteria can enter the skin through damaged hair follicles, causing an infection called folliculitis.